More than 20 million Americans suffer from addiction.

 2. Set Realistic Goals

 Give yourself a few small, easy steps to start out.
 Make sure you can easily accomplish these goals.
-Take time each day to think about why you are making this change.
+Take time each day to think about why you are making this change and plan your week accordingly.

 Write down what you are doing to reach your goals.
 Then, evaluate how you are doing.
 If you have any problems, troubleshoot ways to solve them.